Q: Where do I get the files from?

 Q: But I saw files on Thingiverse/Facebook/somewhere else...

-A: Again, many of these files are either our earlier work, or derivitives based on our earlier work.
-We do not recommend them in any way other than for education purposes or to familiarize yourself with the over five thousand parts.
+A: Again, many of these files are either our earlier work, or derivatives based on our earlier 2020 Cad release work.
+We do not recommend them in any way!
 We understand it's tempting, but seriously, don't.
-Just wait a bit, we're not going anywhere.
+We provide the official files available 100% for free (2022 J5 CAD File Download) and they are update often with corrections, improvements, better functionality and/or reduction in fabrication cost to the Builder.

 Q: When will the files become available then?